HAKORADev/VODER/Guide.md

    `james` → `1`
    `sarah` → `2`
    `james` → `3` (or you can reuse `1` if you prefer the same reference)
+6. (Optional) A dialog will appear asking if you want background music — see [Optional Background Music for Dialogue](#optional-background-music-for-dialogue).
-6. Click **Generate**.
-VODER synthesizes each line with the appropriate cloned voice and concatenates them.
+7. Click **Generate**.
+VODER synthesizes each line with the appropriate cloned voice, concatenates them, and (if requested) mixes with background music.

 **Why This Design:**